timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

-If you have not already noticed, there are a range of possible communicative exchanges, in terms of the number of power dynamics that can be displayed.
+If you have not already noticed, there are a range of possible communicative exchanges, in terms of the type of power dynamics that can be displayed.
 This is especially true when help is being offered from one party to another.
 Overall, you can imagine at least the following five types of communicative
 exchanges: